 Valencia is one of the very few uranium projects in the world that is construction ready with a Mining Licence.
-The completion of the updated 2015 DFS confirmed the robustness of Norasa's economics.
-The DFS delivered a number of outstanding results including increases in tonnage, annual and life of mine production whilst lowering operating costs.
-The Company believes the outlook is enhanced by the achievement of this milestone and that the study results will eventually attract strategic partners and investors and provide the Company with alternatives for the next phase of Norasa's development.
+Whilst the 2015 DFS confirmed the robustness of Norasa's economics, completion of the current review and updating of the 2015 DFS including further studies to examine how newer, alternative mining equipment and technologies can enhance pit design, recovery and slope angle to improve mining and process costs is considered by the Company to be a key milestone in attracting strategic partners and investors and provide the Company with alternatives for the next phase of Norasa's development.